 When we are joined by a new horse, one of the first exercises we always teach in the round pen is to flex his head laterally all the away around until he is touching his rib cage.
 On both sides.
 We teach this using a halter and a lead rope, doing it over and over again until the horse flexes with virtually no pressure on the line at all.
 The purpose: it softens the horse in the neck and shoulders and, most importantly, the exercise is continued when in the saddle and it becomes so automatic to the horse that we now have a one-rein stop that doesn’t turn into a tug of war with a beastie six to eight times our size.
 An emergency brake so to speak.

 Most folks grow up assuming that the horse’s capacity to reason and his ability to have fun are just not part of his genetic make up.
-As we were beginning, unfortunately, those subjects just never come up.
+As we were beginning, unfortunately, those subjects just never came up.
 We never really thought about it.
 I was so focused on becoming one of the herd, using their language, directing them away from the reactive side of their brain, teaching them to move their various body parts – all of which is absolutely necessary to establishing a positive relationship with the horse, and necessary to clearly establishing my leadership role, which in the herd is based upon who moves who – that it just didn’t occur to me that a horse could reason, much like a dog can reason.
 Or that the horse could develop a verbal vocabulary, like Benji.
-The caveat is that all this basic training must come first, because neither reasoning nor vocabulary will occur unless the horse trusts you enough to stay on the thinking side of his brain, and respects you enough to choose you as a herd leader.
-So please understand that everything you read here is predicated upon first doing good, sound, basic ground work that clearly establishes Relationship First and Leadership next.
-Before you move to Training with Treats.
+The caveat is that all this basic training must come first, because neither reasoning nor vocabulary will occur unless the horse trusts you enough to stay on the thinking side of his brain, and trusts you enough to choose you as a herd leader.
+But all of that can be accomplished so much faster when done at liberty, when the horse has a choice in the matter.

 And what a story it is as two novices without a clue stumble and bumble their way through the learning process so that hopefully you won’t have to.
 If you haven’t read both of these books already please do because with that reading, I believe, will come not just the knowledge of discovery but the passion and the excitement to cause you to commit to your journey with horses, to do for the horse without waiver so that your relationship and experience will be with loving, happy and healthy horses who are willing partners and who never stop trying for you.
 Horses like ours.